databymir/photo_business/README.md

 * Created an interactive dashboard to communicate KPIs and suggest follow-up opportunities with clients who have only booked one photoshoot
 * Crafted a Tableau story to communicate key insights and introduce the new sales dashboard to the business owner

+Note:   The HTML rendering of the summary notebook can be viewed [here](insert-link-here),
+        the Tableau dashboard can be viewed [here](https://public.tableau.com/app/profile/miranda.oliverius/viz/PhotographyBusinessDashboardStory/Dashboard),
+        and the Tableau story can be viewed [here](https://public.tableau.com/app/profile/miranda.oliverius/viz/PhotographyBusinessDashboardStory/Story).

 ## Table of Contents
 * [Authors](#authors)
 * [Installation](#installation)